kisoo-han/cubrid-manager-server/docs/api/backupdb.md

 # backupdb

-The backupdb interface will create databases backup file.
+The backupdb interface will create a database backup file.

-## Request Json Syntax
+## Request JSON Syntax

 | **Key** | **Description** |
 | --- | --- |